d-Representation-finite self-injective algebras: Abstract

 \section{Abstract}

-We give a systematic method to construct self-injective algebras which are $d$-rep\-re\-sen\-ta\-tion-finite in the sense of higher-dimensional Auslander--Reiten theory.
-Such algebras are given as orbit algebras of the repetitive categories of algebras of finite global dimension satisfying a certain finiteness condition for the Serre functor.
+In this paper, we initiate the study of higher-dimensional Auslander--Reiten theory of self-injective algebras.
+We give a systematic construction of (weakly) $d$-representation-finite self-injective algebras as orbit algebras of the repetitive categories of algebras of finite global dimension satisfying a certain finiteness condition for the Serre functor.
 The condition holds, in particular, for all fractionally Calabi-Yau algebras of global dimension at most $d$.
 This generalizes Riedtmann's classical construction of rep\-re\-sen\-ta\-tion-finite self-injective algebras.
 Our method is based on an adaptation of Gabriel's covering theory for $k$-linear categories to the setting of higher-dimensional Auslander--Reiten theory.

-Applications include $n$-fold trivial extensions and higher preprojective algebras, which are shown to be $d$-representation-finite in many cases.
+Applications include $n$-fold trivial extensions and (classical and higher) preprojective algebras, which are shown to be $d$-representation-finite in many cases.
 We also get a complete classification of all $d$-representation-finite self-injective Nakayama algebras for arbitrary $d$.